FlaxEngine/FlaxDocs/manual/contributing/docs-guidelines.md

 ## Code

 - Put code code blocks (surround them with two `` ` `` ).
+- Don't put put language keywords in code blocks, except for when you are trying to say something like "to define a public property, you can use the `public` keyword".
+- Put types into code blocks.

 - *Don't* put common programming terms (eg. "*class*", "*struct*", "*float*") into a code block, unless you deem it absolutely necessary.

 - Add a linebreak (`<br>`) after the end (represented by `***`) of a code block table (usually used to give one C# and one C++ example, as seen [here](../scripting/advanced/tags.md/#code-example)) if it is directly followed by another text paragraph.

 ## Links